 As discussed in Section 2.2, braided annuli in \mathbb{R}^4 can be thought of as movies of flying rings in \mathbb{R}^3 , and in particular a crossing represents a ring flying through another ring.
-In this interpretation, the 1-D orientation of the annuli translates to time moving forward, and their 2D orientation induces orientations of the rings.
-Hence, as mentioned in Exercise 2.7, there are four types of crossings: ring A flies through ring B from below or from above; and ring B flies through ring A from below or from above.
+In this interpretation, the 1D orientation of the annulus is given by time moving forward.
+The 2D and 1D orientations of the annulus tugether induce an orientation of the flying ring which is a cross-section of the annulus at each moment.
+Hence, saying "below" and "above" the ring makes sense, and as mentioned in Exercise 2.7 there are four types of crossings: ring A flies through ring B from below or from above; and ring B flies through ring A from below or from above.
 A crossing is positive if the inner ring comes from below, and negative otherwise.

-In Section 2.2 we have discussed how to translate from braid diagrams (of one dimensional strands with over- and undercrossing information) to braided annuli in \mathbb{R}^4 : "under" represents "through".
-Locally, this works the same way for tangles.
+In Section 2.2 we have discussed how to translate from braid diagrams (of one dimensional strands with over- and undercrossing information) to braided annuli in \mathbb{R}^4 : "under" represents "through". \mathbb{R}^3 : z=0 same way for tangles.
 We take the opportunity here to introduce another notation, to be called the "band notation", which is more suggestive of the 4D topology.
-We represent an annulus in \mathbb{R}^4 by a picture of an oriented band in \mathbb{R}^3 (drawn in \mathbb{R}^2 of course but interpreted as being in \mathbb{R}^3 as usual).
-By "oriented band" we mean that it has two orientations: a 1D direction (for example an orientation of one of the edges), and a 2D orientation as a surface, which can be thought of as having a white and a black side.
+We represent an annulus in \mathbb{R}^4 by a picture of an oriented band in \mathbb{R}^3 .
+By "oriented band" we mean that it has two orientations: a 1D direction (for example an orientation of one of the edges), and a 2D orientation as a surface.
 To interpret the 3D picture of a band as an annulus in \mathbb{R}^4 , we add an extra coordinate.
 Let us refer to the \mathbb{R}^3 coordinates as x, y and t, and to this extra one as z.
 Think of \mathbb{R}^3 as being embedded in \mathbb{R}^4 as the hyperplane z=0, and think of the band as being made of a thin double membrane.
 Push the membrane up and down in the z direction at each point as far as the distance of that point from the boundary of the band, as shown on the right.
 Furthermore, keep the 2D orientation of the top membrane (the one being pushed up), but reverse it on the bottom.
 This produces an oriented annulus embedded in \mathbb{R}^4 .